-Over the past 18 years Massimiliano have had the privilege to work on a broad array of projects dedicated to improving understanding and collaboration between diverse stakeholders.
-At the same time, he focused on building innovative partnerships with organizations and leaders in both the public and private sectors in Italy, Europe, and the Far East.
-Massimiliano also worked for Reuters, for the Italian Council and as an entrepreneur.
-As from 2005, he also joined the academic world as a professor of Public Affairs and International Marketing and Communication, teaching at and collaborating with Italian universities in Milan and Gorizia.
-Massimiliano is an Economist, with a Ph.D. in the field of Psychology of Communication Across Cultures.
+Over the past 18 years, Massimiliano has had the privilege to work on a broad array of projects dedicated to improving understanding and collaboration between diverse stakeholders.
+Concurrently, he has focused on building innovative partnerships with organizations and leaders in both the public and private sectors in Europe and the Far East.
+Massimiliano has also worked for Reuters, for the Italian Council, and as an entrepreneur.
+In 2005, he joined the academic world as a professor of Public Affairs and International Marketing and Communication, teaching at and collaborating with Italian universities in Milan and Gorizia.
+Massimiliano is an economist, and holds a Ph.D. in the field of Psychology of Communication Across Cultures.

-Max Thabiso Edkins is the climate change expert at Connect4Climate.
-He brings eight years of climate experience to the team.
-He has been an advisor to South African climate and renewable energy policies, lectured in Masters classes, and trained local communities in Namibia, Tanzania and Kenya.
-He is passionate about translating climate science and solutions into engaging communication for action.
-He has also worked as an ecologist, a marine biologist, a photographer and a filmmaker.
+Max Thabiso Edkins was the climate expert and content lead at Connect4Climate.
+He brought eight years of climate experience to the team.
+Max contributed to South African climate and renewable energy policy, lectured in Masters classes, and trained local communities in Namibia, Tanzania, and Kenya.
+He was passionate about translating climate science and solutions into engaging communication that would lead to concrete action, and had a special knack for forging connections with youth leaders.
+He also worked as an ecologist, a marine biologist, a photographer, and a filmmaker.
 Max was raised in Lesotho, Germany, and South Africa.